galaxyproject/galaxy-helm/README.md

 ## Probes

 Kubernetes uses probes to determine the state of a pod.
-Pods are not considered to have started up, and hence other probes are not run, until the startup probes has succeeded.
-Pods that fail the `livenessProbe` will be restarted and work will not be dispatched to the pod until the `readinessProbe` returns true.
+Pods are not considered to have started up, and hence other probes are not run, until the startup probes have succeeded.
+Pods that fail the `livenessProbe` will be restarted and work will not be dispatched to the pod until the `readinessProbe` returns successfully.
 A pod is `ready` when all of its containers are `ready`.

 Liveness and readiness probes share the same configuration options.